ackellyb/BioInfo/README.md

 # Rosalind Problems Solution Set [![Build Status](https://travis-ci.org/ackellyb/Bioinfo.svg?branch=master)](https://travis-ci.org/ackellyb/Bioinfo)
 [Rosalind](www.rosalind.info) is a platform for learning bioinformatics and programming through problem solving.
-These are my solutions, coded in Python3
+These are my solutions, coded in Python2 and Python3.

+Currently I'm working on converting my current solutions from Python2 to Python3, refactoring the code in the process.
+I'm also writing test suites for any code updated.
+Once this task is done, I'll be working on new solutions, keeping to the same style and wrtingi tests as I go

 ## Python Village Problem Set
 Introductory problems to get used to Python